deesingsong/Grocery-Management-System/README.md

-﻿# Grocery-Management-System
+# Project Name

 ## Description
-This project is a grocery management system.
-The project is implemented using Python and utilizes a SQL Server database from MSSQL for data storage.
+This project is a [brief description of your project].
+It includes functionalities such as [list some of the key features or functionalities].
+The project is implemented using Python and utilizes a SQL Server database for data storage.

 ## Table of Contents
 - [Installation](#installation)